-We have received new carrier guidelines that need us to put in place a more explicit opt-out policy for all text messages sent using CallHub.
-According to this policy, people who receive text messages, from a phone number, must have the ability to revoke consent at any time by replying STOP.
+We have received new carrier guidelines that need us to put a more explicit opt-out policy for all text messages sent using CallHub.
+According to this policy, people who receive text messages from a phone number must have the ability to revoke consent at any time by replying STOP.

-Owing to increase in the traffic due to the elections, our carriers have taken additional steps to ensure the categorisation of promotional and conversational messaging in the US.
-The “US Messaging Policy" guidlelines that are enforced requires the system to include an exclusive Opt-out message in every text sent until there is a conversation in place.
+Our carriers have taken additional steps to ensure the categorization of promotional and conversational messaging in the US.
+The "US Messaging Policy" guidelines that are enforced require the system to include an exclusive Opt-out message in every text sent until there is a conversation in place.

-Based on the above guidelines - any initial message that has not yet received a response from the recipient, should include the "STOP" Opt-Out language [Reply STOP to Unsubscribe].
-As an example, if the agents were to send an initial message to a recipient including this "STOP" language, and the voter did not respond or acknowledge the initial message.
-The agent then decides to "Re-Send" that same message to the voter as a followup.
-The system should include the "STOP" language on the second outreach.
+Based on the above guidelines - any initial message that has not yet received a response from the recipient should include the "STOP" Opt-Out language [Reply STOP to Unsubscribe].
+For example, if the agents were to send an initial message to a recipient, including this "STOP" language, the voter did not respond or acknowledge the initial message.
+The agent then decides to "Re-Send" that same message to the voter as a follow-up.
+Therefore, the system should include the "STOP" language on the second outreach.
 Until the message becomes a 2-way conversation (conversational message) between the agent and the voter, the Opt-out message should be included.